 Every project should be undertaken with all the necessary preparations.
 Data mining is no different.
-This tip from Han and Kamber's book Data Mining: Concepts and Techniques
+This tip from Jiawei Han and Micheline Kamber's book Data Mining: Concepts and Techniques (Morgan

 Mining methodology and user interaction issues: These reflect the kinds of knowledge mined, the ability to mine knowledge at multiple granularities, the use of domain knowledge, ad hoc mining, and knowledge visualization.

 - Mining different kinds of knowledge databases: Data mining should cover a wide spectrum of data analysis and knowledge discovery tasks, including data characterization, discrimination, association, classification, clustering, tread and deviation analysis, and similarity analysis.